TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-portal-azureportal.md

     |Monitor server|[Configure alerts](https://docs.microsoft.com/azure/mysql/howto-alert-on-metric/)|howto-database-threat-protection-portal/)|
     |Move server across resource groups or subscriptions|[Azure resource move](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources)|

-* Check that the issue is not caused by browser cache.
-Use a different browser or a different client machine.
-If you don't have other browsers, try an InPrivate session in Edge or an incognito session in Chrome.
 * [Azure Database for MySQL Single Server documentation](https://docs.microsoft.com/azure/mysql/single-server)